Metric space: Metrics on Euclidean spaces

 In this discrete metric, all distinct points are 1 unit apart: none of them are close to each other, and none of them are very far away from each other either.
 Intuitively, the discrete metric no longer remembers that the set is a plane, but treats it just as an undifferentiated set of points.

-All of these metrics make sense on $\R^n$ as well as $\R^2$.
+All of these metrics can be easily extended to make sense on $\R^n$ as well as $\R^2$.